jcrwhite/shh-node-http/README.md

 ## Minimal

 shh-node-http has 0 (zero) dependencies, is under 250 LOC including comments / whitespace, and completely exposes the native Node request / response objects so nothing is hidden from you.

+## Compatibility

+shh-node-http has full typings and works with TypeScript, esmodule `import`, and the old Node module `require`.

 ## Usage